-Saratoga Springs may be known first and foremost for the horses, but the locally grown apples are a close second.
-Before you go apple picking or head to the farmers market for fresh Saratoga apples, you should know the apple basics.
+Saratoga Springs may be known first and foremost for the horses, but the locally-grown apples are right up there.
+Before you go apple picking or head to the farmers market for fresh Saratoga area apples, you should know the apple basics.
 With so many varieties on the trees and in the market, you might want to check out what type of apple you need and which ones are in season.

 Please note that our selections below are not definitive, but rather represent general impressions of the apple varieties, flavors, and uses.
 You may certainly snack on a baking apple and vice-versa.
 Experiment with your favorites and discover just how versatile this fruit really is!

 Tips and Tricks

 The "Mac" in the name indicates that these apples are related to McIntosh!

 These apples have tons of Vitamin C, so one a day really might keep the doctor away!

 These apples have a unique bi-colored skin.

 Cameo apples are more popular on the West Coast, but are gaining recognition in NY too!

 Cortlands don't brown as quickly as other varieties, so they are great sliced.

 This apple is known to be extra juicy and refreshing.